 The utility denied the allegations.
 It serves about 5 million people.

 James Eklund, Colorado’s representative at the meeting, declined to discuss specifics.
-A spokeswoman for the Arizona utility didn’t immediately respond to a phone call.
+Central Arizona Project spokeswoman DeEtte Person had no immediate comment.